Qucs/qucs-help/source/PostSim.rst

 *  **v(nx)** or **v(n1,n2)**

-   + Node voltage with respect to ground or node voltage difference; complex number, tabulated by Qucs-S
+   + Node voltage with respect to ground or node voltage difference; complex number, tabulated by Qucs-S,

 *  **vr(nx)** or **vr(n1,n2)**

-   + Node voltage real component with respect to ground or node voltage difference real part; real number, plotted by Qucs-S
+   + Node voltage real component with respect to ground or node voltage difference real part; real number, plotted by Qucs-S,

 *  **vi(nx)** or **vi(n1,n2)**

-   + Node voltage imaginary component with respect to ground or node voltage difference imaginary part; real number, plotted by Qucs-S
+   + Node voltage imaginary component with respect to ground or node voltage difference imaginary part; real number, plotted by Qucs-S,

 *  **Vm(nx)** or **vm(n1,n2)**

-   + Magnitude of a node voltage with respect to ground or magnitude of node voltage differences; real number, plotted by Qucs-S
+   + Magnitude of a node voltage with respect to ground or magnitude of node voltage differences; real number, plotted by Qucs-S,

 *  **vp(nx)** or **vp(n1,n2)**

-   + Phase of a node voltage with respect to ground or phase of node voltage differences; real number in radians, plotted by Qucs-S
+   + Phase of a node voltage with respect to ground or phase of node voltage differences; real number in radians, plotted by Qucs-S,

 *  **vdb(nx)** or **vdb(n1,n2**

-   + Magnitude of a node voltage with respect to ground or magnitude of node voltage differences; real number in dB, plotted by Qucs-S
+   + Magnitude of a node voltage with respect to ground or magnitude of node voltage differences; real number in dB, plotted by Qucs-S,

 *  **im(vx)**

-   + Magnitude of current flowing in voltage source vx (it may be an independent voltage source or Qucs-S current probe); real number, plotted by Qucs-S
+   + Magnitude of current flowing in voltage source vx (it may be an independent voltage source or Qucs-S current probe); real number, plotted by Qucs-S,

 *  **ip(vx)**

-   + Phase of current flowing in voltage source vx (it may may be an independent voltage source or Qucs-S current probe); real number in radians, plotted by Qucs-S
+   + Phase of current flowing in voltage source vx (it may may be an independent voltage source or Qucs-S current probe); real number in radians, plotted by Qucs-S,

 *  **idb(vx)**

-   + Magnitude of current flowing in voltage source vx (it may be an independent voltage source or Qucs-S current probe): real number in dB, plotted by Qucs-S
+   + Magnitude of current flowing in voltage source vx (it may be an independent voltage source or Qucs-S current probe): real number in dB, plotted by Qucs-S.

 Examples of these output data types are given in Figure 6.7.
 Figure 6.7 also shows readers how Xyce ABM equations can used to convert phase data from radians to degrees.
 When using Xyce equations in .PRINT statements it is important to remember that ABM mathematical operators and functions ONLY work correctly with real numbers.

 Post processing of Xyce HB simulation data is similar to AC data post processing in that the information outline above also applies to Xyce HB data.
-Figures 6.7 presents a typical HB simulation example.
+Figures 6.8 presents a typical HB simulation example.
 In this figure a single stage BJT amplifier, with feedback via an RC network, is driven by an AC signal of 50mV peak and 100kHZ frequency.
-The HB simulation output data to be stored in an output file, hb.txt in Figure 6.7, is set by the .PRINT statement entered as part of the **Xyce script** icon.
+The HB simulation output data to be stored in an output file, hb.txt in Figure 6.8, is set by the .PRINT statement entered as part of the **Xyce script** icon.
 Figure 6.8 gives a selection of the resulting HB output data plots.
 Notice these are all represented by a complex conjugate style of graph.
 More details of this format and other aspects of Xyce HB simulation can be found in Chapter 13 section 4.